mr-poston-cs/apcsp-b/curriculum/summer-assignment.md

 - **There will be a test the first Monday we meet** on material covered in the assignment; however, we will review that Thursday and Friday before (most of you all will be in the Senior Retreat on Wednesday).

 ## Part 0
-- First, make sure to watch the video on the [homepage on our CS50 AP Site]({{"/index" | relative_url}})
-  - This explains CS50, and CS50 AP, which is what I use for our AP CSP here at APA
 - Download the documents below and use them for Parts 1 & 2:
   - [Guided Notes for Parts 1 & 2](\apcsp\assets\pdfs\summer\summer-21.pdf)
   - [Additional Hardware Worksheet](\apcsp\assets\pdfs\summer\hardware.pdf)